 Cancer risk factors are things that put you at higher risk for having cancer.
-Colon cancer risk factors may include:
+Pancreatic cancer risk factors may include:

-- Family health history: having a parent, brother, sister, or child with colon cancer increases your own risk.
-So does having certain syndromes that are linked to colon cancer that you inherited from your mother or father
+- Family health history: having a parent, brother, or sister with pancreatic cancer increases your own risk

-Be sure to talk with your healthcare provider about your risk factors for colon cancer.
+Be sure to talk with your healthcare provider about risk factors for pancreatic cancer.

 To the right are examples of organizations and resources you may find helpful.
 Click on the links to visit those websites and learn more.